SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- We add a counter of how mant tasks are still active
-- We add logic in html to hide the footer when no tasks exist
-- We add logic for the items left text to show plural 's' when more than 1
+- We implement a todo component for a single todo item in the main comp list.
+- We wireup the new component into the main comp html, passing each todoItem from the *ngFor to the todo component.

 ### Refrences :